The Context

 h.
 Costs of proceedings

-a. general, special, punitive and aggravated damages to the Plaintiffs for the AER’s negligence, nuisance, breach of the duty to consult and breach of the honour of the Crown in an amount to be determined at trial;
+a. general, special, punitive and aggravated damages to the Plaintiffs for the Alberta Energy Regulator’s negligence, nuisance, breach of the duty to consult and breach of the honour of the Crown in an amount to be determined at trial;

-b. a declaration that the AER breached the honour of the Crown and the duty to consult in its response to the Uncontrolled Discharges;
+b. a declaration that the Alberta Energy Regulator breached the honour of the Crown and the duty to consult in its response to the Uncontrolled Discharges;

-c. an order that the AER take all reasonable and necessary steps to abate and remediate the Uncontrolled Discharges, and to prevent further Uncontrolled Discharges;
+c. an order that the Alberta Energy Regulator take all reasonable and necessary steps to abate and remediate the Uncontrolled Discharges, and to prevent further Uncontrolled Discharges;

 d. costs of the proceedings.